Breastfeeding-related

 Foremilk vs Hindmilk Poop: What Every Breastfeeding Mom Should Know

-If you’ve been searching about breastfeeding, you’ve probably come across the terms foremilk and hindmilk.
+You’ve probably come across the terms foremilk and hindmilk.
 Many moms wonder if their baby is getting the “right” milk, especially when they notice changes in baby’s poop or feeding behavior.
 Let’s break down what this means — and what the latest research says.

 What Is Foremilk and Hindmilk?